Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A cartoon drawing of 'Snowfire' a.k.a.
 John Ben Snow, from the souvenir booklet 'As others see you' from the F.W.
 Woolworth Annual Dinner in 1935

-Snow's bachelor status and regular appearances at London clubs and concerts accompanied by beautiful women contributed to a playboy image in the popular press.
-The tabloids speculated that one of his horses would win the 1937 Grand National, describing him as one of Britain's most eligible men.
+Snow's bachelor status and regular appearances at London clubs and concerts. always with a beautiful woman by his side, contributed to a playboy image in the press.
+The tabloids speculated that one of his horses would win the 1937 Grand National, describing him as 'one of Britain's most eligible men'.

-Stores took the media comment in good heart.
+Stores loved the media comment.
 It contibuted to a confidence that anyone could make it to the top and become a millionaire if they worked hard.
-Few colleagues could believe that the unassuming, charming man they had served in-store could be a Director, let alone a millionaire - until they peered out of the staffroom windows to see the Rolls Royce parked outside.
+Few colleagues could believe that the unassuming, charming man they had served in-store could be a Director, let alone a millionaire - until they peered out of the staffroom windows to see the Rolls-Royce parked outside.

 Behind the scenes he invested wisely and was generous with his friends.
 He was the silent partner in an American newspaper group that he had co-founded in Port Jervis, New York where he had his first store.
 Throughout his Woolworth service he kept a back seat, give or take an occasional exchange of letters with his friend Merritt Speidel who managed and expanded the business which he financed from afar.
 He later became Chairman of the Board of the Newspaper Group after he retired from F.W.
 Woolworth.